fo-am/foam-kernow/guide.md

 # FoAM Kernow business learnings

-*Disclaimer: I am not a laywer or accountant.
+*Disclaimer: I am not a lawyer or accountant.
 These are findings, general principles and guesswork relating to FoAM Kernow only, so please get professional advice on these matters.*

 What we are:

-* A private company limited by guarentee.
+* A private company limited by guarantee.
 * A 'non-profit' - more a US definition than a UK one but more widely understood.
 * An SME (according to UK and EU rules).
 * A research organisation (according to EU rules, as we have been registered and have a PIC number).